-We envision Aboriginal students who are successful and confident; who have pride in their cultural heritage, unique gifts, strengths and abilities.
-We are committed to a community that acknowledges honours and respects the diverse cultures of our Aboriginal students, families and elders.
+We envision a student body and staff who understand indigenous history and circumstances, and recognize our roles as individuals and institutions in reconciliation, ensuring that Aboriginal students are successful and confident in their endeavours, feel connected to their cultural heritage, and recognize their unique gifts, strengths and abilities.
+We are committed to a community that acknowledges, honours and respects the diverse cultures of Aboriginal students, families and elders.